GauravDhuri/missingskill-learning/javascript/arraysObject&Function.md

 ## <span class="header2">Arrays</span>

-An array is a special variable that can store multiple values at a time.
+<span class="highlight">An array is a special variable that can store multiple values at a time</span>.
 However, another thing to know is that in Javascript Arrays are considered as an object.
 The `typeof` operator will return 'object' as a result for arrays.

 Few distinct Features that array provide are :-
 * It provides us index which uses numbers to access its 'elements'